Sexually Transmitted Diseases (STDs) - General Overview

 What to limit or cut out to avoid making it worse

-These foods are high in trans fats, sodium, and artificial additives that promote chronic inflammation and provide little nutritional value.
-They compromise immune function when the body needs optimal nutrition to fight infections.
+These are high in trans fats, sodium, and additives that promote systemic inflammation.
+Chronic inflammation impairs immune function and slows the body's healing processes during infection treatment.

 Top 7 Supplements For Sexually Transmitted Diseases (STDs) - General Overview